kevng2/SnakeEyeGaze/README.md

 # What we learned
 - Eye and pupil detection using the opencv
+- Set up detection of eye movement and calculate which direction the eye is moving
 - Set up Snake game with Pygame
 - Set up conda environment for development